hello@fortislabs.ai

 The hard part is not catching attacks.
 It is reconstructing why a non-adversarial decision was wrong.

 Banks, hospitals, and claims offices are putting AI agents in the loop on decisions that used to take a human.
 Most of the time the agent is fine.
-Sometimes it produces a wrong answer that was perfectly internally consistent: every reasoning step was reasonable, every tool call was the one it usually makes, but a single dependency the agent leaned on had drifted from what the firm now considers correct.
+Sometimes it produces a wrong answer that was perfectly internally consistent: every reasoning step was reasonable, every tool call was the one it usually makes, and yet the outcome was wrong, for a reason that is hard to see after the fact.

 When that wrong answer surfaces months later in an audit or a regulator examination, the trace is usually gone, the model has been re-deployed twice, and the engineer who configured it left the firm.
-What is missing is a record that survives the deployment, a way to re-derive the agent's reasoning under the dependencies that were live at the time, and a way to prove the record has not been edited.
+What is missing is a way to reconstruct the decision and stand behind it, long after the moment that produced it has passed.

 In practice

 A broker-dealer's surveillance agent clears a trading flag that should have escalated.
 The agent followed the firm's threshold rules, but the customer's KYC tier was provisional at decision time and is no longer treated that way.
 Three months later, FINRA opens a supervision review on the cleared flag.
-A replay-and-verify check catches the dependency drift; the firm can show what happened and why before the regulator asks.
+Can the firm show what happened, and why, before the regulator asks?

 03 / Heritage